|

 Fame, online (Accessed December 2012.) |

-Adelaide Helen Grant Sinclair.
+Adelaide Helen Grant Sinclair

 |

-Born January 16, 1900 Toronto, Ontario.
+Born January 16, 1900, Toronto, Ontario.
 Died November 29,

 entering the University of Toronto where she earned a degree in economics.

-She did post-graduate studies at the London School of Economics from 1926-to
+She did post-graduate studies at the London School of Economics from 1926 to

-1929 and the University of Berlin, Germany in 1929.
+1929 and the University of Berlin, Germany, in 1929.
 She returned to Canada

-Sisters of the Royal Canadian Navy in September 1943.
+18, 1943.
 In 1945 she was

 inducted into the Order of the British Empire for her services during the